hsahu615/iTranslator_TkinterGUI/README.md

 # iTranslator_TkinterGUI
-## This Translator can translator languages..!!
+## This Translator can translate languages..!!